linkerd/website/linkerd.io/content/2/tasks/using-ingress.md

 `servicePort`.

 {{< note >}}
-When using Traefik to terminal HTTPS, Linkerd is unable to strip internal headers that are normally provided to applications to make decisions.
+When using Traefik to terminate HTTPS, Linkerd is unable to strip internal headers that are normally provided to applications to make decisions.
 The `ingress.kubernetes.io/custom-response-headers` line will strip these headers out so that any internal cluster details do not leak.